 In his leisure time, he enjoys the outdoors,

 Yingyi was born in China.
 She received her Bachelor’s degree in Material Science and Engineering from Monash University and Central South University in 2018.
 She focused on lithium-ion battery during her undergraduate final year project.
-She enjoyed doing experiment of batteries and excited about the blooming future of this kind of renewable energy.
-At the beginning of 2019, she joined the NSEL team pursuing her interests on Lithium-Sulfur batteries.
+She enjoys doing experiments in batteries and excited about the blooming future of this kind of renewable energy.
+In the beginning of 2019, she joined the NSEL team pursuing her interests in Lithium-Sulfur batteries.

 In her leisure time, she loves watching movies, swimming and travelling.

 Wanqing received her bachelor’s degree from Central South University (China) and Monash University (Australia) under the Department of Material Science and Engineering.
 After the completion of the Degree, Wanqing joined NSEL group as a PhD student in 2019.
 She is mainly focused in the field of supercapacitor, especially on different 2D materials from TMD groups for electrodes.